By Ian Sewell

 Henry Sooley, Private – 52nd Regiment.
 Born Ash, Kent served in Peninsular and America for 21 years before being discharged.
 Married Ruth Lillywhite in 1830 and died in Portsmouth 1840.

 Does anyone have anymore information on these men?
-If so please email your research co-ordinator and the editor and I will report back in the next journal.
+If so please Contact us and I will report back in the next journal.